pedrotgn/pyactor/docs/tutorial.rst

 that data, is blocked, leading to an inconsistency.

 In this example we have three classes: File, Web and Workload.
-File represents a server that serve the download of files.
+File represents a server that serves the download of files.
 Simulates the work with a sleep.
 Web represents a web server which contains a list of files.
-It has to have a file server that provide the files and can list its files (list_files) and return one of them (get_file).
+It must have a file server that provides the files and can list its files (list_files) and return one of them (get_file).
 Workload is the class that will do the work.
-It asks the web to list its files ten times, or request to download one of the files.
+It asks the web to list its files ten times, or requests to download one of the files.

 The execution is simple, we create one file server, one web server and attach